karinzaa/JunctionKanshi/README.md

 5. **As an emergency responder,** I want to know the real-time traffic situation at junctions, so I can choose the fastest route to the emergency location.

 6. **As a system developer,** I need feedback on traffic prediction accuracy, so I can continually improve the algorithm and system performance.

-These user stories help in understanding the needs and expectations from various perspectives, guiding the development and implementation of the traffic jam detection system.